-Pursuant to a valuation services agreement dated as of December 17, 2012 between the Manager and RBC Investor Services as valuation agent, RBC Investor Services was appointed by the Manager as the valuation agent of the Trust (the "Valuation Service Agreement").
-The valuation agent provides, among other things, valuation and financial reporting to the Trust and calculates the value of the net assets of the Trust and NAV pursuant to the terms of the Valuation Service Agreement.
+RBC Investor Services has been appointed as valuation agent of the Trust pursuant to a valuation services agreement between the Manager and RBC Investor Services as valuation agent dated as of October 26, 2017 (the "Valuation Services Agreement").
+The valuation agent is responsible for providing valuation services to the Trust and calculates the value of the net assets of the Trust and NAV pursuant to the terms of the Valuation Services Agreement.
 See "Calculation of Net Asset Value".